-The regeneration of Queens Quay is one of the most ambitious masterplans currently under construction in the west of Scotland.
-Formerly home to the John Brown & Company shipyard, is being transformed into a mixed-use development of affordable homes, civic realm, healthcare, leisure and business and education.
+Formerly home to the John Brown & Company shipyard, it is being transformed into a mixed-use development of affordable homes, civic realm, healthcare, leisure and business and education.

-Delivered on behalf of West Dunbartonshire Council, the 84-bed facility has been designed to reflect modern living including special features and soft furnishings to support residents living with dementia.
+Queens Quay House is the latest phase of delivery within the masterplan.
+Delivered on behalf of West Dunbartonshire Council, the 84-bed facility has been designed to reflect modern living including special features and soft furnishings to support elderly residents living with dementia.

 In addition to private living space, there is a range of lounges, sitting rooms, an on-site bistro, hairdressing salon and cinema.
 A series of private courtyards allow residents to residents to socialise and safely enjoy outdoor space with views towards the popular local landmark, the Titan Crane.